 Here are some of the most common applications for access control across industries:

-Commercial real estate - As offices evolve to accommodate more flexible working conditions, businesses need to provide next-generation security with fast and reliable access control.
+Commercial real estate - As offices evolve to accommodate more flexible working conditions, businesses need to provide next-generation commercial building security systems with fast and reliable access control.
 In addition, it needs to have an open API that can connect to modern apps such as Slack and other office support systems, such as guest management, and video, to provide a truly user-friendly interface.
-The right solution can increase worker satisfaction, reliably keep employees safe and effectively manage various risks.
+The right commercial access control solutions can increase worker satisfaction, reliably keep employees safe and effectively manage various risks.

 Multi-store retail - Would you give away free products?
-Without the right system in place, you may be doing just that.
+Without the right access control system in place, you may be doing just that.
 Shrink, whether it's from employees or shoplifters can play a significant role on a company's bottom line.
-An employee-friendly access control system helps staff get in and out of the store as needed without fumbling around for a badge.
-Given high turnover rates in the retail industry, smart access control allows employees to be added and removed from the access control directory when they are deleted from other management systems allowing for necessary scheduling and credential changes without extra labor.
+An employee-friendly retail security system helps staff get in and out of the store, stores and reports that information, while not requiring them to worry about keeping and securing keys or badges.
+Given high turnover rates in the retail industry, smart retail access control allows employees to be added and removed from the access control directory when they are deleted from other management systems allowing for necessary scheduling and credential changes without extra labor.

 Healthcare - Access control in the healthcare industry requires an innovative approach that requires the ability to access main and internal entrances.
 In addition, any access control solution must possess data that integrates with various rules, such as shift changes or specific department access.
 In addition, healthcare facilities rely on access control to ensure narcotics, substances and medical records can only be reached by authorized users.